 A week after the first treatment my eye pressure had dropped significantly, Dr Geetter was thrilled and thought perhaps I could even stop the medication.
 But unfortunately 3 months later my eye pressure was climbing back up to normal and mine needed to be 30% below normal so there will be no more retinal damage.
 We proceeded with the second pass of ALT, another 40 shots and again after 3 months pressure is going back up.

 So now I am taking COSOPT, Alphagan, and a new medication Travatan in place of the Xalatan.
-This is really four medications because COSOPT is really Timilol combined with yet another drug.
-By the way, I now purchase my prescriptions from Canada, North Pharmacy, a Canadian pharmacy represented by Canada Pharmacy on the Internet.
+This is truely four medications because COSOPT is Timilol combined with yet another drug.
 These drugs are expensive, but if I want to save my vision, I have no choice.
-Please take a look at my write up about my experience purchasing prescriptions from Canadian Pharmacies.
 At first I was concerned about the temperature constraints the manufacturers put on the labels of these drugs.
-I used to carry them in a cool sack when I traveled, it turned out I did not need to worry, for more details please see an explanation from the manufacturer of Alphagan
+I used to carry them in a cool sack when I traveled, it turned out I did not need to worry, I received an explanation from the manufacturer of Alphagan that reduced my worries

 With this new series of medications my eye pressure is staying 30% below normal which is what the ophthalmologists shoot for.
 My eye pressure has been stable for several years now and my Visual Field Test results have remained stable as well.
 I am never quite sure, however, whether my problem keeps getting slightly worse over time.